Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

 - Insert the servers IP address in the client application and press "Connect".
 - Once the client connected successfully, you should see the scene on the HoloLens.

+## Install and run the Oculus Quest application

+- Import com.hololight.isar.oculus in your unity project
+- Set the MRTK profile to the oculus version of ISAR
+- Install the ISAR_Client app packages on a OculusQuest (e.g. via sideloading or from the LAB) and start the config application
+- Insert the servers IP address in the client application and press "Connect".
+- Once the client connected successfully, you should see the scene on the Oculus.

 ## Install and run the Android client

 (also refer to <a href="Clients\Android_Client_2.1.0.0/README.md">ISAR Android Client Documentation</a>)